-Four of the Company's directors, Glenn E. Corlett, Michael E. Gibbons, R. Steven Kestner and Randall M. Ruhlman, are serving a term that expires at this year's annual meeting of shareholders and have been nominated for re-election at the meeting to a term which expires in 2014.
-Three directors, Barbara P. Ruhlman, Robert G. Ruhlman, and Richard R. Gascoigne, are currently serving terms that expire in 2013.
+Four of the Company's directors, Mr. Glenn E. Corlett, Mr. Michael E. Gibbons, Mr. R. Steven Kestner and Mr. Randall M. Ruhlman, are serving terms that expire at this year's annual meeting of shareholders and have been nominated for re-election at the meeting to a term which expires in 2016.
+Three directors, Mr. Richard

+Gascoigne, Mrs. Barbara Ruhlman and Mr. Robert Ruhlman, are currently serving terms that expire in 2015.
 The Board of Directors, upon the recommendation of a majority of the Company's independent directors, proposes that the nominees described below be elected to the Board of Directors.
 At the annual meeting of shareholders, the shares represented by proxies, unless otherwise specified, will be voted for the four nominees hereinafter named.

 The director nominees are identified in the following table.
-If for any reason any of the nominees are not a candidate when the election occurs (which is not expected), the Board of Directors expects that proxies will be voted for the election of a substitute nominee designated by management.
+If for any reason any of the nominees are not a candidate when the election occurs (which is not expected), the Board of Directors expects that proxies will be voted for the election of a substitute nominee designated by the Board.
 The following information is furnished with respect to each person nominated for election as a director.